Inbound vs Outbound Marketing: Understanding the Differences

 It aims to provide answers, solutions, and value to prospects through content like blogs, social media posts, and educational resources.

-Instead of pushing a message on customers, inbound marketing seeks to bring customers to the business by offering them something of value.
+Instead of pushing a message on customers, an inbound marketing strategy seeks to bring customers to the business by offering them something of value.

 On the other hand, outbound marketing follows a more traditional approach where businesses push their messages out to a wider audience, hoping to capture the attention of potential customers.